 Karl A. Lehrke, AIA

 Karl leads projects from pre-schematic design through the construction phase, which is the comprehensive, stewardship-focused approach characteristic of Helpern Architects.
-His current work includes a new hotel near Times Square and a natatorium renovation at CUNY/John Jay College’s Haaren Hall.
-As part of the firm’s real estate advisory team, Karl regularly prepares both high-rise residential and commercial feasibility studies.
+His current work includes a new 271,000-sf service center in Upper Manhattan for Con Ed and a natatorium renovation at CUNY/John Jay College’s Haaren Hall.
+He recently completed the very successful AC Hotel New York Times Square for Marriott.